Articles

 The Superannuation Guarantee (SG) is a compulsory system of superannuation support for Australian employees, paid for by employers.
 The system was introduced in 1992.

-Following a stepped contribution phase over several years when the rate which started at 3% (for the majority of employers) and built to 9%, up to 1 July 2013 then, employers paid 9% of the ordinary time earnings of their employees (including part-time and casual employees) who are aged over 18, and who are paid $450 (before tax) a month, into a complying superannuation fund or retirement savings account.
-This rate increased to 9.25% from 1 July 2013 and will continue to rise over the next few years — as noted in table below.
+The SG rate started at 3% (for the majority of employers) and built to 9%, up to 1 July 2013.
+Employers paid the SG based on the ordinary time earnings of their employees who are aged over 18.
+The system applies to part-time and casual employees and who are paid $450 (before tax)* a month.
+These SG contributions are to be paid into a complying superannuation fund or retirement savings account.
+The rate increased to 9.25% from 1 July 2013 and will continue to rise as noted in table below.

-From 1 July 2010, employers with fewer than 20 employees can also pay their compulsory superannuation contributions to the Small Business Superannuation Clearing House that is administered by Medicare Australia.
+Employers with fewer than 20 employees can pay their compulsory superannuation contributions to the Small Business Superannuation Clearing House (SBSCH).
+The SBSCH is administered by Medicare Australia.

-Employers who do not pay the correct superannuation contributions by the cut off date must pay a tax called the superannuation guarantee (SG) charge.
+Employers not paying the correct superannuation contributions by the due date incur a penalty called the superannuation guarantee (SG) charge.

 Percentage increase to minimum contribution